mkucz95/churn_prediction/README.md

 - score of 1.0 for pr_auc, and roc_auc - double check
 - didnt work with multi class metrics even though it did in local jupyter
+- aws notebook stopped working`Session '0' is not active`